 The Noma Attitude is Alive at Restaurant 108

-Having visited countless of restaurants in the recent years I’ve noticed one important difference between the really great places (or those on their way to become one) and the ones that only strive for success in order to satisfy their own ego or other people in the industry.
+Having visited countless restaurants in recent years I’ve noticed one important difference between the really great places (or those on their way to becoming one) and the ones that only strive for success in order to satisfy their own ego or other people in the industry.
 It can be summed up in one question: As a guest, should I feel privileged to be invited into your restaurant, or should you feel lucky that I have chosen your restaurant instead of all the other options out there?
 The answer is to some extent both, of course, as I believe in equal respect.
-However, I don’t think a restaurant will ever achieve a reputation that precedes them if they don’t strive for the kind of humbleness as indicated by that second approach.
+However, I don’t think a restaurant will ever achieve a reputation that precedes them if they don’t strive for the kind of humbleness of the second approach.